mbongard/mbongard/README.md

   <samp>
     Hi!
 My name is Michel, I am a full-stack software engineer from Switzerland.
     <br /><br />
-    I am currently working for <a href="https://www.hostpoint.ch/">Hostpoint</a>, where I am using Java & Angular.
+    I am currently working for the hosting provider <a href="https://www.hostpoint.ch/en/">Hostpoint</a>, where I am developing with Java & Angular.
     <br /><br />
     For more information about the projects I was involved in, check out my website <a href="https://www.michelbongard.ch/">michelbongard.ch</a>.
   </samp>